AllardQuek/Music.allyTrained/README.md

 1. Return an interval given 2 notes
 2. Return the notes in a chord given the chord's name
 3. Return songs which include a specified chord progression
-4. Return a random song from Spotify
+4. Return a musical joke
-5. Return a musical joke
+5. Return information about a composer
-6. Return a list of top hits by a given artist.
+6. Return information about an instrument
 7. Jukebox - helps you pick a random song for your next karaoke session!

 ## How we built it 🛠